Note: While I do not give valuations, I am happy to discuss the relative merits of any Chance glassware

 As a 'Glassie' your help is appreciated in making your voice heard regarding the proposed closure of Broadfield House.
 Please visit the following links:

 With thanks to everyone from GlassMessages.com

 About Chance glass (briefly...)

 The history of the domestic glassware produced by Chance Bros. is extensive.
-Massive in fact: enough for a 148pp book!
+Massive in fact: enough for two books!
 But here are a few highlights.

 The first domestic glassware produced by Chance was 'Orlak';

 a range of heat-resistant ovenware and tableware designed

 Stabler, who was better known as part of Carter, Stabler & Adams

 Some ovenware is identifiable as being octagonal-shaped

 with recessed handles on the lid.
 The orange enamel decoration